 MA in Clinical Psychology, School Psychology Certification Program

-Admissions for the MA in Clinical Psychology and School Psychology Certification programs are rolling.
-We admit applicants for enrollment starting in both the fall and spring semesters.
-Applicants are encouraged to submit their applications as early as possible (ideally by March), as we receive a large number of applications each year.
+The deadline for admissions to the MA in Clinical Psychology and School Psychology Certification programs is March 15th, 2022.
+We only admit applicants for enrollment starting in the fall semester.
 We strongly encourage applicants to enroll full-time but consider part-time applicants on a case-by-case basis.
 To submit your application, please follow these steps:

 - Complete the online application on The Graduate School website, including the $60 application fee (non-refundable).